 With a beaming smile and a catchphrase on his lips, this Belfast comic became a staple of British TV comedy for decades.

-Frank Carson's comedy was a product of the working men's clubs, a rapid-fire delivery of gags delivered with irresistible glee.
-The Belfast-born son of a door-to-door salesman, he served as a paratrooper before winning a talent contest that launched his stage career.
-His big break came on the ITV show 'The Comedians,' where his machine-gun timing and buoyant persona made him a standout.
-The phrase 'It's the way I tell 'em!' became his trademark, a self-aware wink that audiences adored.
-For years, he was a ubiquitous presence on television, from children's show 'Tiswas' to countless panel games and variety specials, his energy never flagging.
-More than just a joke-teller, Carson was a beloved figure in the entertainment industry, known for his charity work and his role as King Rat of the Grand Order of Water Rats.
+Frank Carson won a talent contest that launched his stage career after serving as a paratrooper.
+The Belfast-born son of a door-to-door salesman found his big break on ITV's 'The Comedians,' where his machine-gun timing and buoyant persona made him a standout.
+His trademark phrase 'It's the way I tell 'em!' became a self-aware wink that audiences adored.
+He appeared on children's show 'Tiswas,' countless panel games, and variety specials.
+Carson was a beloved figure in the entertainment industry, performing charity work and serving as King Rat of the Grand Order of Water Rats.

 1901–1927